Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Synthesis System

 \subsection{Soundness and Completeness}

-We have established an isomorphism between type derivation trees and synthesis derivation trees.
-Under the isomorphism, \mainname ensures that well-typed programs can always be \emph{extracted} from synthesis derivation trees, rather than relying on direct program synthesis without reference to their type derivations.
+We have established an isomorphism between type derivation trees (type correctness proofs) and synthesis derivation trees (existential type correctness proofs).
+Under the isomorphism, \mainname ensures that well-typed programs can always be \emph{extracted} from synthesis derivation trees, rather than relying on direct program synthesis without reference to their type correctness proofs.

 The notions of ``extract'' and ``well-typed'' can be formally defined in the context of derivation trees.
 Given a synthesis derivation tree with root node labeled $\welltyped{\sk{p}} \leadsto \theta$, the extracted program is $\theta(\sk{p})$.
-And a program $p_c$ is said to be well-typed if there exists a type derivation tree whose root node is labeled $\welltyped{p_c}$.
+And a program $p_c$ is said to be well-typed if there exists a type derivation tree (type correctness proof) whose root node is labeled $\welltyped{p_c}$.

 \begin{theorem}[Soundness] Any program extracted from a synthesis derivation tree $T$ is well-typed. \end{theorem} \begin{proof} Suppose the root node of $T$ is labeled $\welltyped{\sk{p}} \leadsto \theta$.
 By Lemma~\ref{lemma:isomorphism2}, there is a type derivation tree $T'$ such that $T \cong T'$.
 The root node of $T'$ is labeled $\welltyped{p_c}$, where $p_c = \theta(\sk{p})$ is the program extracted from $T$.
 By the definition of well-typed programs, $p_c$ is well-typed. \end{proof}